Canadian Radio Broadcasting Commission: Advertising and controversy

-During the election campaign, the CRBC broadcast a series of 15 minutes soap operas called Mr. Sage which were critical of Opposition leader William Lyon Mackenzie King and the Liberal Party.
-Decried as political propaganda, the incident was one factor in King's decision to replace the CRBC with a new entity when the Liberals took office following the election.
+During the 1935 Canadian federal election campaign, the CRBC broadcast a series of 15-minute dramatized political programs called Mr. Sage, created by the Conservative Party's advertising agency.
+The programs criticized William Lyon Mackenzie King and the Liberal Party of Canada.
+After King won the election, the incident became one of the factors behind the Liberal government's decision to replace the CRBC with a new public broadcaster.